wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 Performance sweetspots
 ======================

-* every VM has it's sweetspot
+* every VM has its sweetspot

 * we try hard to make it wider and wider